MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster-replacement.md

 ### Create Azure storage account and blob container

-Velero requires a storage account and blob container in which to store backups.
-The example below shows the storage account created in a new Velero_Backups resource group.
+When you use Azure Blob Storage, Velero requires a storage account and a blob container to store backups.
+The following example shows the storage account created in a new **Velero_Backups** resource group.

-Because the storage account is used for DNS, it must be created with a globally unique ID.
-In the sample script below, we're generating a random name using `uuidgen`, but you can come up with this name in any way that you'd like, following the [Azure naming rules for storage accounts](/azure/storage/common/storage-account-overview#storage-account-name).
-The storage account is created with encryption at rest capabilities (Microsoft managed keys) and is configured to only allow access via HTTPS.
+Because the storage account is used for DNS, the account must be created with a globally unique ID.
+The sample script uses `uuidgen` to generate a random name.
+You can use any method that you like to come up with a name, as long as the name follows [Azure naming rules for storage accounts](/azure/storage/common/storage-account-overview#storage-account-name).
+The storage account is created with encryption at rest capabilities (Microsoft managed keys) and is configured to only allow access via HTTPS connections.<!--Hyphenate "encryption-at-rest" - all or part?-->

 1. Create a resource group for the backup storage account.
 Change directories to your preferred location, and run the following commands: